 - Athletic Shoes: For working out, hiking, and walking around all day.
 That may be a pair of running shoes or a pair of hiking boots, but I always like to be prepared to get active.
 It all depends on the destination.

 - Sandals: There is almost always a pair of sandals in my bag.
 For dirty showers, walking outside your room for just five minutes, or beach time sandals are key.

 - Cute Black Flats or Loafers: This is key as I can always look appropriate for any last minute formal plans.
 Surprise event or romantic dinner?
 Not a problem!

 What to look for in a pair of comfortable flats?

 The style is one of the most important things I look for while in a pair of women’s travel shoes.
-Style varies so much between the different flats, but my one tip is to look for versatility and opt for prints or colors that work with a multitude of outfits.
+Style varies between flats, but my tip is to look for versatility and opt for prints or colors that work with many outfits.
 You won’t be able to take a whole closet of shoes with you when you travel.